acl-org/ethics-tutorial/README.md

 * designate particular organisers as those to facilitate virtual participants;
 * have live edit access to online documents to allow participant leads to note take and present.

+Other formats might consider:
+* Lecture only: use and adapt the lecture materials from the first and seventh segments of the tutorial.
+* Experiential only: use and adapt Segments 2-6, which asks participants to read and critique abstracts that bring up common ethical issues in our community.
+* Student (Homework) Assignment: curate sources from the accompanying [Ethics Reading List](#erl) that the committee maintains, and ask participants to read and write their reflections on.

 ## Introduction

 In 2022, the ACL ethics committee decided to propose to run a tutorial on ethics and its impact on ethics in both authoring and reviewing aspects for the community of CL/NLP scholars and practitioners.
 As part of this process, the committee chairs and Luciana Benotti (a member of the committee) put together a the [proposal file](proposal/Ethics_Tutorial_Proposal.pdf) and submitted it to the joint call for tutorial proposals.

 The tutorial was eventually accepted to run at [EACL 2023](http://2023.eacl.org) (Dubrovnik, Croatia, 2-6 May 2023) on Saturday, 6 May as part of the 1/2-day AM events.

 The tutorial and its materials were presented in English.
 It was structured as per the proposal, in seven segments, each approximately 30 minutes long.
-It was participatory in nature, requiring the audience to work in groups on synthetic problematic abstracts that represent common ethical issues experienced by ethics review chairs.
+It was participatory in nature, requiring the audience to work in groups on synthetic problematic abstracts written by the proposers that represent common ethical issues experienced by ethics review chairs.

 |**Segment Topic**                                             |**Led By**             |
 |--------------------------------------------------------------|-----------------------|